This post covers the overview of Oracle Integration Cloud (OIC) For Beginners and contains key points that a beginner should know.

 Note: Stay Tuned for Step by Step instructions to create an Oracle Integration Instance in our next Post.

-7. Once you have created an Instance of Oracle Integration, navigate Oracle Integration home page and click on Integrations and it will show all the options available there.
+7. Once you have created an Instance of Oracle Integration, navigate the Oracle Integration home page and click on Integrations and it will show all the options available there.

 An Introduction to the UI (User Interface) of Integration:

-- Connections: Connections are the various connectors which can be utilized to communicate with external applications.
+- Connections: Connections are the various connectors that can be utilized to communicate with external applications.
 Communication can be done with conventional systems like File, FTP, etc., and also with new social media and other applications, like LinkedIn, Facebook, Twitter, Evernote, etc.

 - Lookups: A bit like DVMs in SOA Suite, can cross-reference values of the same attribute/element when mapping from one system to another.

 - Packages: A bit like partitions in EM console, can be used to group together similar integrations.
 Usefull in promotion and versioning.